Find Affordable College Courses

 $43,890 Average Tuition & Fees

-University of Vermont ranked #10 on this year’s Best Value Child Development & Family Studies Schools in the New England Region list.
-UVM is a fairly large public school located in the small city of Burlington.
+University of Vermont came in at #10 in this year’s edition of the Best Value Child Development & Family Studies Schools in the New England Region ranking.
+UVM is a fairly large public school located in the city of Burlington.

-Out-of-state tuition fees for undergraduate students at UVM are $43,890 per year.
+UVM undergraduate students pay an average of $43,890 in tuition and fees each year.
 Human Development majors at UVM take out an average of $21,348 in student loans while working on their egree.

-Full Human Development & Family Studies at University of Vermont Report
+Read full report on Human Development & Family Studies at University of Vermont

 Best Human Development & Family Studies Colleges by State